aetherbird/fetch_doi/README.md

-### Program to find DOI Numbers and reference info
+### Program to find DOI numbers and reference info

 WORK IN PROGRESS